Cyndi Lee

 Cyndi Lee is a teacher of mindful yoga, a combination of Tibetan Buddhist practice and yoga as exercise.
-She has an international reputation and is the author of several books on her approach.
+She has an international reputation and is the author of several books on her approach and runs her business from New York City.

 Biography

 Early life

 Cyndi Lee was born in Seattle; her father was a protestant minister; her mother was a tailor and ceramicist.
 She was educated at Chapman College, California, starting in 1971.
 She gained her MFA at University of California, Irvine, with a thesis on "Women, Spirituality and Indian Dance".
 She won an Art History Fellowship to the Whitney Museum of American Art in New York and started to teach yoga around 1980 in Greenwich Village, working also as a choreographer of music videos.

 Career

 Lee states that her "root guru" was the Tibetan master Gelek Rimpoche, from the late 1980s.
 She began teaching meditation by 1990.
 She trained as a lay Buddhist chaplain under Roshi Joan Halifax at Upaya Zen Center in 2013, and was ordained in 2018.

 Most impacted by yoga teachers Sharon Gannon, Rodney Yee and B.K.S.
 Iyengar.
 She founded the OM yoga centre in New York City in 1998, closing it in 2012.

 She runs teacher training courses in meditation and restorative yoga.
 She runs workshops and trainings across America including at Kripalu, and in Europe at venues such as London's Triyoga.

 She has published five books on yoga and Buddhism, and writes for magazines including Yoga Journal, where she began its "Vinyasa/Home Practice" column, Real Simple, and Lion's Roar.